Improved restriction estimate for hyperbolic surfaces in R3: Introduction

+Our proof is based on Guth's arguments in \cite{guth2015restriction}.
+The key ingredients in his arguments are a \textit{broad function, polynomial partitioning, induction} and \textit{bilinear estimate}.
+Roughly speaking, the polynomial partitioning and induction are used to reduce a 3-dimensional restriction problem to an essentially 2-dimensional one.
+The broad function is exploited for a bilinear approach to the derived 2-dimensional problem.
+We will modify the definition of broad function and the related bilinear estimates.
+As mentioned in \cite{lee2006bilinear} and \cite{vargas2005restriction}, we need a stronger separation condition to obtain bilinear restriction estimates for hyperbolic surfaces than that for elliptic ones.
+Accordingly, our broad function will be defined to involve such strong separation condition.
+Then, it is possible to have the same bilinear estimates as in \cite{guth2015restriction}.

 The paper is organized as follows.
-In next section, we prepare an elementary proposition which is called the wave packet decomposition.
-In section 3, we will make a reduction to the estimate of function which has no certain dominant frequency.
-These functions invoke a separation condition when we divide the estimate into a bilinear variant.
-In section 4, we will prove the main part of our result using the polynomial partitioning and some geometric properties.
-We also adapt bilinear estimates for hyperbolic surfaces to our setting.
+In next section, we prepare the proof of our result by giving an elementary proposition about a wave packet decomposition.
+In section 3, we define a broad function, and reduce a Fourier restricted function to its broad function.
+In section 4, we prove the main part.
+We trim down the problem by using a polynomial partitioning and induction arguments, and then we bilinearly approach the remaining part.

 Throughout the paper we use $C$ to denote positive constants $\ge 1$ which may be different at each occurrence.
 We denote $A \lesssim B$ or $A=O(B)$ to mean $A \le CB$, and $A \sim B$ to mean $C^{-1}B \le A \le CB$.
 We denote the number of members of a set $A$ by $\# A$.